evanx/redex/README.md

 where we use a "promisified" Redis client for ES7 async functions: https://github.com/evanx/redixrouter/blob/master/lib/Redis.js

 Note that we add the pending request to a collection in Redis, and remove it once the message has been processed successfully.
-In event of an unexpected exception, we might revert the pending message, to be fail-safe.
+Depending on the type of exception, we might revert the pending message, to be fail-safe.
+For example if this instance is a canary release, we might remove it from our cluster based on such metrics, and still enable the message to be processed by another instance.

 Incidently that the Redis `brpoplpush` command blocks its Redis client instance, which can then not be used concurrently, so we create its own Redis client instance.